Star-forming and Quiescent Central Galaxies Cluster Similarly: Implications for the Galaxy-Halo Connection: Implications for the galaxy--halo connection

 \section{Implications for the galaxy--halo connection}

 With the signal we have seen in the clustering properties of central galaxies -- namely, that more quiescent centrals tend to have more satellites than star-forming centrals (shown in Figs.~\ref{fig:CCFs} and \ref{fig:Nsat}) -- we can now use this to test models of the galaxy--halo connection.
 To do this, we use the Bolshoi--Planck (BP) $\Lambda$CDM $N$-body simulation \citep{Klypin+2016, Rodriguez-Puebla+2016b}.
 The BP simulation box is 250~$h^{-1}$Mpc on each side, containing $2048^3$ particles with a mass resolution of $1.55\times10^8~h^{-1}\Msun$ and force resolution of $1.0~h^{-1}$kpc.
 The cosmological parameters of BP are $\Omega_{\Lambda}=0.693$, $\Omega_\text{m}=0.307$, $\Omega_\text{b}=0.048$, $h=0.678$, $n_s=0.96$, and $\sigma_8=0.823$.
 Dark matter haloes and sub-haloes in the simulation were identified using \textsc{rockstar} \citep{Behroozi+2013}.
 Since our correlation functions thus far have been calculated within five different sub-volumes, we use five different sub-volumes created from BP snapshots for these tests.
 The goal is to have each snapshot cover the same stellar mass and redshift ranges as our five SDSS sub-volumes.
+To define centrals and satellites in these mocks, we use the designations provided by \textsc{rockstar} in the snapshots.
+This is the simplest way to make these designations, however it is not necessarily a direct comparison to observations.
+As shown by \citet{Campbell+2015}, color-dependent group statistics can be affected in non-trivial ways by group finder errors.
+This mainly occurs when the analysis is performed as a function of halo mass, due to errors in halo mass assignments, and to a lesser degree when using the luminosity/mass of the central galaxy.
+Since we are not employing halo masses from any of the group finders, we do not consider the above to be a serious source of uncertainty (see Section~\ref{section:group_finder_errors} for details).
+Nonetheless, for a more direct comparison between the mocks and observations, one could run different group finder methods on the mocks to define centrals and satellites.
+We leave this task to a future paper (Enriquez-Vargas et al. in preparation).